70th Intelligence, Surveillance and Reconnaissance Wing: Strategic bombardment

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Guide to Air Force Lineage, p.
+12.)

-As a result, the 4123d SW was replaced by the newly redesignated 70th Bombardment Wing, Heavy (70th BW), which assumed its mission, personnel, and equipment on 1 February 1963.
+As a result, the 4123d SW was replaced by the newly redesignated 70th Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
+(Note: The 70th Wing continued, through temporary bestowal, the history, and honors of the World War II 70th Reconnaissance Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4123d.
+This temporary bestowal ended in January 1984, when the wing and group were consolidated into a single unit.)

-In the same way the 6th Bombardment Squadron, one of the unit's B-47 reconnaissance squadrons, replaced the 98th BS.
+In the same way the 6th Bombardment Squadron, one of the unit's B-47 reconnaissance squadrons, replaced the 98th.
 The 857th Medical Group, 55th Munitions Maintenance Squadron and the 902d Air Refueling Squadron were reassigned to the 70th.
 The 4123d's maintenance and support units were replaced by units with numerical designation of the newly established wing.
 Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

-The 70th BW conducted strategic bombardment training and air refueling missions from February 1963 to December 1969.
+The wing conducted strategic bombardment training and air refueling missions from February 1963 to December 1969.
 It was upgraded to the B-52D in 1968 by SAC along with receiving some older B-52Cs, which had limited use for training new aircrews.
 For several months in both 1968 and 1969, all of the 70th BW aircraft, most of the aircrew and maintenance personnel and some of its support people were loaned to other SAC units engaged in combat operations in the Far East and Southeast Asia.
 It was one of 11 SAC bomb wings that rotated such combat duty under the program known as Arc Light.

-By 1969, Intercontinental ballistic missiles (ICBM) had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
+By 1969, Intercontinental ballistic missiles had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
 In addition, funds were also needed to cover the costs of combat operations in Indochina.
 The 70th Bombardment Wing was inactivated 31 December 1969, and its aircraft were reassigned to other SAC units.
-As part of the inactivation, Clinton-Sherman AFB was closed.
+As part of the inactivation, Clinton-Sherman was closed.